-While many have pointed out Mbappe’s sluggish Champions League performances this year, French national team manager Didier Deschamps is not among those bashing the forward for his slight struggles.
+While many have criticized Mbappe for his sluggish Champions League performances this year, French national team manager Didier Deschamps is not among those bashing the forward.
 Deschamps knows very well how quickly Mbappe can turn the tide with his play.
-Deschamps explained (via RMC Sport) his reasoning for not being overly concerned with Mbappe’s current goal drought in the biggest club football competition in the continent.
+Deschamps shared to RMC Sport his reasoning for not being overly concerned with Mbappe’s current goal drought in the biggest club football competition in the continent.

 “Kylian is always a player who makes the differences,” Deschamps said.
 “Obviously he needs to score, it’s been a while since he scored [in the UCL].
 It happens, all top attackers can experience a period when they have a little less success and efficiency.